codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 Run your app and a new object of class `TestObject` will be sent to the Parse Cloud and saved.
 See [[browsing Parse data|Configuring-a-Parse-Server#browsing-parse-data]] for more information about how to check this data.

 If needed in your application, you might also want to [[setup push notifications|Push-Notifications-Setup-for-Parse]] through Parse as well at this time.

+You should be setup now!
+Follow the remaining documentation guide to understand how to leverage Parse for your entire backend.

 ## Working with Users